The ICM Agrifood Awards

 Winners each receive $5000, sponsored by ICM Agribusiness, one of Australia’s major agribusiness groups.
 The Awards are administered by the Academy.
 The winners will be awarded at the Innovation and Excellence Awards dinner on 11 June 2020 in Melbourne.

-Nominations are now open and close 9am AEST Wednesday 25 March 2020.
+Nomination dates have been extended due to changing circumstances.
+Nominations are now open and close 9am AEST Thursday 16 April 2020.

 The Selection Committee assesses all eligible nominations against the following key criteria, that the nominee has: